CometaFront/Cometa/README.md

 - `PORT`: Port on which your application will listen.
 - `COMETA_KEY`: A unique key used for request signature validation.
 - `NOAUTH_ALLOWED`: Whether `noauth` requests are allowed or not.
+- `REQUEST_TIMEOUT`: When using with an image URL, the time (in milliseconds) before timing out.
 - `AWS_ACCESS_KEY`: Your AWS access key.
 - `AWS_ACCESS_SECRET`: Your AWS access secret.
 - `AWS_REGION`: Region of your S3 bucket.